DrPlantabyte/simpyb/README.md

 ### new-module.py
 This is a quick-start script to make a template project with all of the folders from the project structure defined in *config.py*.

+*You do not need to modify this file.*

 ### pj_util.py
-This is a utility script file that defines functions used by the other scripts.
-Don't modify this file unless you really know what you are doing.
+This is a utility script file that defines functions used by the other scripts. **Don't modify this file unless you really know what you are doing.**

+### intellij.py
+This file is used to create all the files for an IntelliJ project.
+Used by *new-module.py*

+*You do not need to modify this file.*